tenacke/dotfiles/README.md

 # Dotfiles
 tenacke's dotfiles for MacOs setup.
+This repository is inspired from [Mathias's Dotfiles](https://github.com/mathiasbynens/dotfiles).
 You can install and give it a try but it is suggested that you should fork this repository to edit settings with your own custom things.

 ## Extra Settings without a fork
 You can create a '~/.extra' file and add your own extra variables and settings without forking the repository